Educational Leadership (EDLA)

 This course examines ethics in education, moral development theory, and leadership theory.
 Emphasis will be placed on the role of the individual in the development of principles and practices of just and caring leadership.
 Critical inquiry into the responsibility of leaders for the protection and promotion of democratic schooling and global citizenship is highlighted.

-EDLA 7004 Organizational Theory and Change (3 semester hours)
+EDLA 7004 Organizational Change for Sustainable and Just Futures (3 semester hours)

 EDLA 7005 Educational Change and Innovation (3 semester hours)